 Bearing vivid tiny white flowers, the appearance of this herbaceous perennial is similar to Bush Anemone.
 But in fact, they belong to different families and so do their characteristics.

-Canada Anemone grows short with whorl foliage, while Bush Anemone has dark green, lance-shaped leaves.
-Despite having alluring blooms, Canada Anemone can thrive better in the Michigan climate since it is a native plant to the state.
+Meadow Anemone grows short with whorl foliage, while Bush Anemone has dark green, lance-shaped leaves.
+Despite having alluring blooms, Meadow Anemone can thrive better in the Michigan climate since it is a native plant to the state.

 Moreover, this vigorous plant is very adaptable to various growing conditions.
 Nevertheless, it prefers part shade to shade light and moist soils.